 Best Travel Insurance for France

-France requires €30,000 travel insurance for visa applicants, while U.S. citizens can visit visa-free but should consider coverage.
+France requires €30,000 travel insurance for visa applicants.
+U.S. citizens can visit visa-free but need coverage for medical emergencies and trip disruptions.

 Find the best travel insurance for France below.